- Vet EN

 |Description, acquired knowledge||The subject “Infectious diseases” is taught from the foundation of the school.
 Since infectious diseases have always been very important in Hungary, the subject receives a special emphasis in the curriculum.
 It comprises general epidemiology, infectious diseases of animals caused by viruses, prions and bacteria.
 In the case of the different infectious diseases the history, occurrence, aetiology, epidemiology, pathogenesis, clinical signs, postmortem lesions, diagnostic methods, differential diagnostics, treatment, prevention, control are discussed, but food hygienic and public health significance are also mentioned.
 Teaching is carried out in the form of lectures and practicals.|

 After absolving the subject, the students will be able to

-· recognise and differentiate the different infectious disease,
+· recognise and differentiate the different infectious diseases,

-· introduce measures in order to prevent spreading of infectious diseases,
+· introduce measures in order to prevent spread of infectious diseases,

 · collect samples to laboratory diagnostic examination, transport them to the laboratory, and evaluate the results of the laboratory diagnostic examinations,

 · implement necessary preventive and control measures,

 · introduce measures in order to prevent human infections,